it from Amazon

 by Gayle Callen

 Book 3 of the "Sisters of Willow Pond" trilogy

 (The books do not have to be read in order.)

-Once, Simon Wade was London's most eligible bachelor and most able
+Once, Simon Wade was London's most eligible bachelor, but a tragic accident

-chance at happiness may rest in her ability to convince the stubborn
+Louisa’s only chance at happiness may rest in her ability to convince the

 "The conclusion to the Sisters of Willow Pond trilogy is a masterful,

 emotional love story that revolves around the impact blindness can have